North America is a vast continent with a rich history. Discover fascinating facts about North America’s geography, history and culture.

-While not the largest continent out there, North America is among the big ones.
+While not the largest continent out there, North America is among the biggest ones.
 In fact, it comes in third when you look at the sheer size of it.
 Explore other fun geography facts about North America.

-Home of Largest Island
+It's the Home of the Largest Island

 North America Has 5 Regions

-When broken down into the basic regions, you can find 5 in North America.
+When broken down into the basic regions, you can find five in North America.
 According to National Geographic, the regions you can find in North America include the Great Plains, Canadian Shield, Eastern region, mountainous west, and the Caribbean.
 The different climates range from tropical to icy.

-Largest City Is Mexico City
+The Largest City Is Mexico City

 It may come as a surprise, but New York City isn’t the largest North American city.
 Mexico City takes that title.
 This massive epicenter of North America is 573 square miles and has an estimated population of nearly 22 million.
 Following closely on the heels of Mexico City are New York City and Los Angeles.